MiniDigger/ForkTest/README.md

 - `applyPaperServerFilePatches` - the same just for per-file changes
 - `applyMinecraftFeaturePatches` - applies all minecraft feature patches
 - `applyMinecraftSourcePatches` - applies all minecraft source patches
+- `applyMinecraftResourcePatches` - applies all minecraft resource patches
 - `applyAllServerFeaturePatches` - this is used to apply all feature patches
 - `applyAllServerFilePatches` - used to apply all per-file patches but not feature patches

 *Making per-file patches*
-- `fixupMinecraftSourcePatches` - for making per-file patches for minecraft sources
+- `fixupMinecraftSourcePatches` - for making per-file patches to minecraft `java` source
-- `fixupPaperServerFilePatches` - for making per-file patches for the paper source dir
+- `fixupPaperServerFilePatches` - for making per-file patches to the paper source dir
+- `fixupMinecraftResourcePatches` - for making per-file patches to minecraft `resources` source

 #### API tasks
 *Rebuilding*